Summary of Decameron tales: Eighth tale (VII, 8)

-A husband grows jealous of his wife, and discovers that she has warning of her lover's approach by a piece of pack-thread, which she ties to her great toe at nights.
-While he is pursuing her lover, she puts another woman in bed in her place.
-The husband, finding her there, beats her, and cuts off her hair.
-He then goes and calls his wife's brothers, who, holding his accusation to be false, subject him to a torrent of abuse.
+Arriguccio grows jealous of his wife Sismonda, and discovers that she has a system for her lover to signal her by pulling on a string attached to her toe at night.
+When the husband notices the string being pulled, he goes off to chase the lover.
+The wife brings in her maidservant, and pays her handsomely to get into the bed and accept a beating.
+Arriguccio comes back and severely beats the maid, who he thinks is his wife.
+He calls the wife's brothers, but they arrive to find Sismonda unharmed and denying the whole story.
+The family is furious at Arriguccio and threaten him with harm if more incidents occur.
+He thus has little choice but to let Sismonda do as she pleases.

 Neifile tells this tale.
 It comes originally from the Pantschatantra and later forms part of other tale collections in Sanskrit, Arabic, French, and Persian.
 Boccaccio probably used a French version of the tale.

 Ninth tale (VII, 9)

-Lydia, wife of Nicostratus, loves Pyrrhus, who to assure himself thereof, asks three things of her, all of which she does, and therewithal enjoys him in presence of Nicostratus, and makes Nicostratus believe that what he saw was not real.
+Lydia, wife of Nicostratus, loves a young retainer called Pyrrhus.
+Pyrrhus asks three things of her, she must kill her husband's favorite hawk, pull out a tuft of his beard, and pull out one of her husband's teeth.
+By means of persiflage, Lydia accomplishes all three tasks.
+She then promises Pyrrhus that they will make love in front of her husband without his knowing.
+In the garden, Pyrrhus climbs a pear tree and claims to see Lydia and Nicostratus having sex before his eyes, when in fact they are not.
+He claims that this must be an enchanted tree which causes people climbing it to see an illusion of others making love.
+To verify this, Nicostratus climbs they tree and indeed sees Lydia and Pyrrhus making love before his eyes, but dismisses it as an illusion.
+Pyrrhus chops down the tree to avoid any future tests, and the two lovers continue their affair.

 Panfilo narrates.
 Boccaccio combined two earlier folk tales into one to create this story.
 The test of fidelity is previously recorded in French (a fabliau) and Latin (Lidia, an elegiac comedy), but comes originally from India or Persia.
 The story of the pear tree, best known to English-speaking readers from The Canterbury Tales, also originates from Persia in the Bahar-Danush, in which the husband climbs a date tree instead of a pear tree.
 The story could have arrived in Europe through the One Thousand and One Nights, or perhaps the version in book VI of the Masnavi by Rumi.